sensu/sensu-docs/content/sensu-go/5.16/installation/auth.md

 | username_prefix | |
 -------------|------
 description  | The prefix added to all LDAP usernames.
 Sensu prepends prefixes with a colon.
 For example, for the username_prefix `ldap` and the user `alice`, the resulting username in Sensu is `ldap:alice`.
-Use this prefix when integrating LDAP users with Sensu RBAC [role bindings][12] and [cluster role bindings][13].
-Users _do not_ need to provide this prefix when logging in to Sensu. required     | false type         | String example      | {{< highlight shell >}}"username_prefix": "ldap"{{< /highlight >}}
+Use the username_prefix when integrating LDAP users with Sensu RBAC [role bindings][12] and [cluster role bindings][13].
+Users _do not_ need to provide the username_prefix when logging in to Sensu. required     | false type         | String example      | {{< highlight shell >}}"username_prefix": "ldap"{{< /highlight >}}

-### Server attributes
+### LDAP server attributes

 | host       |      |
 -------------|------
-description  | LDAP server IP address or [FQDN][41] required     | true type         | String example      | {{< highlight shell >}}"host": "127.0.0.1"{{< /highlight >}}
+description  | LDAP server IP address or [FQDN][41]. required     | true type         | String example      | {{< highlight shell >}}"host": "127.0.0.1"{{< /highlight >}}

 | port       |      |
 -------------|------
-description  | LDAP server port required     | true type         | Integer default      | `389` for insecure connections; `636` for TLS connections
+description  | LDAP server port. required     | true type         | Integer default      | `389` for insecure connections; `636` for TLS connections